Weber State University does not offer a specific "pre-law" major. You can choose to pursue a law degree after majoring in the subject of your choice.

-We do offer a "Legal Studies" minor at Weber State that many students find useful in supplemented their major course of study.
-For information about the Legal Studies minor, please contact Dr. Price.
+We do offer a legal studies minor at Weber State that many students find useful in supplemented their major course of study.

 Law school admissions committees understand that undergraduate performance is an important indicator of how someone is likely to perform in law school.
 Thus, many law schools look carefully at college grades.
 Additionally, course selection can make a difference in admission evaluation.
 Students who have taken difficult or more advanced courses often are evaluated differently than are students who have concentrated on easier courses.
 Many law schools look closely at undergraduate performance trends along with one's numerical average.
 They may discount a slow start in a student's undergraduate career if he or she performs exceptionally well in the later school years.
 Similarly, they may look less favorably upon a student who starts strongly, but then starts to plateau or fizzle out toward the end of his or her undergraduate program.
 It is always best, however, to work hard on keeping your grades up throughout your undergraduate studies as it is easier to maintain a good GPA then improve a bad one later.
 Thus, don’t blow off general education classes simply because you don’t love the material.